 Predictive analytics also assists in drawing conclusions about other aspects of your customers’ buying behavior.
 Through analytics, brands can better understand what their customers’ needs are and what exactly they’re looking for.
 This can then be used to tailor the sales and marketing strategy to specific customers.

 For example, if you are a fashion brand and have customers who are in need of shoes, it would be inefficient and wasteful to send them an advertisement for a new shoe promotion.
 Instead, it would be better to send this to customers in need of footwear to maximize on profit.

 - Optimize Marketing Strategy

-Or you can figure out where to score the most candy on Halloween, like CAN did here.
-See, predictive analysis can be fun too.
+Or you can figure out where to score the most candy on Halloween as we did back in 2013 when we invented a dashboard to help trick-or-treaters.
+See, predictive analytics can be fun too.